liveask/liveask/frontend/README.md

 ## 2.0 (relaunch based on yew)

-- [ ] scroll to new question after send
 - [ ] event print view
 - [ ] copy to clipboard on mobile broken